Best Horizontal Carry Knives – Continuous Update

 Made in:USA

 This Leo Espinoza designed fixed blade from TOPS is one of our favorite horizontal carry knives due to it’s practical size and the fact that it can also be carried as a neck knife.
-When worn horizontally the 3 Pointer can be carried behind the back in the left facing position or on the front in the right facing position.

-We wish it was capable of ambidextrous carry in in both front and back, but the fact that it can be carried as a neck knife helps make it one of the most versatile knives in this article.
+We wish it was capable of ambidextrous carry in both front and back, but the fact that it can be carried as a neck knife helps make it one of the most versatile knives in this article.

 A man's hand drawing the TOPS 3 Pointer from it's sheath which is worn in the front horizontal carry position.